These General Terms of Sale apply to direct sales via the Internet.

 Representations (including negligent representations) relating to the Goods or any part of the Goods or the Contract made prior to the Contract by servants or agents of the Company which are not in writing signed by a Director or other authorised person of the Company are hereby agreed not to be material and it is hereby agreed that the Buyer shall be deemed not to have relied upon nor to have been induced by, the said representations in entering into the Contract.
 No servant or agent of the Company has any authority to make representations in relation to the Goods or the Contract except as set out in this Condition 3.

-(b) All prices shall be exclusive of any applicable value added or other sales tax which the Buyer shall be additionally liable to pay to the Company.
+(b) All prices shall be inclusive of any applicable value added tax.

 (c) The Company shall be entitled to increase the price if the cost of production of the Goods is increased as a result of increases in wages or materials, fluctuations in exchange rates or any other cause beyond the Company's reasonable control and the Company shall notify the Buyer of any variation before delivery of the Goods.